 Posted 3 January 2018 by Sal

 Free From Becoming

-There is no one doing it, it is just happening spontaneously.
-So, you are in university and part of that is that there is an exam.
+You are at the university and as part of the curriculum, there is an exam.
 You didn’t create that, right?
-It is just so.
-Then, of course, this exam needs to be completed, because that is part of the protocol.
-And you didn’t create that either.
+Of course, this exam needs to be completed because it is part of the process, and you didn’t create that either.

-I use that metaphorically.
-But as it turns out, I seem to do a hell of a lot—making albums, film scores, writing books, working with many people on inquiries, etc. But none of it is based on any desire to be anything, nor is based on ambition or the need to be someone or feel like I have accomplished something.
-It's not based on any desire to succeed either, or based on any motivation to get anywhere or become anything.
-It's lazy.
 I am not the doer.
-For example, someone asked me to do this work and I finally agreed, after saying no several times.
+For example, several years ago, someone asked me to do this work and I finally agreed, after saying no several times.
 Then one thing just leads to another.
-I am just being lazy, then maybe a thought, intention appears, "Transcribe some talks for the book".
-I didn't create that thought.
-It just is.
-When I say I am lazy, it does not mean I do not work.
-I can work a lot actually.
-But I am very lazy about getting somewhere or being anything.
-I just do what is in front of me, or not.
+When I say I am lazy, it does not mean I don’t work.
+I can work a lot actually, but I am very lazy about getting somewhere or being anything.
+I just do what appears to be done, or not.

-Whatever I am doing, like making music, for example, I can be very focused.
-But there is still a laziness about it and I am just doing what is in front of me at the time.
-There is an ease about it.
-And the reason for that is that I am honestly not invested in the outcome.
+Whatever I am doing, I can be very focused.
+For example, when I am making music, I can be very focused, but there is still a laziness about it and I am just doing what is in front of me at the time.
+There is an ease about it, and the reason for that is I am not invested in the outcome.
 I do what is needed to be done, and I have no control over the outcome.
 I just do it because that is what is happening now.
 That is the way of freedom as well.